Madison County Illinois assistance programs.

 Crisis assistance for paying bills from Catholic Charities

 They help qualified people of all faiths.
 A consumer from Alton Catholic Charities will meet with an applicant, review their financial situation, and if they decide the person is eligible they can provide case management, guidance, information on Illinois and federal government programs, referral and advocacy.
-In addition, the non-profit may also be able to provide free food, gently used clothing and household vouchers, rent, heating and utility bill assistance, or special food baskets and even gifts for children during the holiday seasons.
+In addition, the non-profit may also be able to provide free food, gently used clothing and household vouchers, rent, heating and utility bill assistance, or special food baskets.
+The church may also have even gifts for children during the holiday seasons or free school supplies.

 In addition to those services, Catholic Charities also provides funds for paying for medicines and prescription drugs.
 Patients may be able to qualify for the MedAssist program which will help individuals and families determine their eligibility for medications, and the program assist them through the application process for the assistance programs that the pharmaceutical companies have for the poor